Azure/Cloud-Native/website/blog-cnny/2023-02-08/index.md

 ## Conclusion

-The Web Application Routing for AKS aims to secure and streamline the process of making your application available to the public.
-With the "managed" open-source [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/), we can configure routing rules to send traffic to appropriate services.
-Since it is managed by Azure, it natively integrates with other Azure services like Azure DNS and eliminates the need to manually create DNS entries.
+The Web Application Routing add-on for AKS aims to streamline the process of exposing it to the public using the open-source [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/).
+With the add-on being managed by Azure, it natively integrates with other Azure services like Azure DNS and eliminates the need to manually create DNS entries.
 It can also integrate with Azure Key Vault to automatically pull in TLS certificates and rotate them as needed to further reduce operational overhead.

 We are one step closer to production and in the upcoming posts we'll further operationalize and secure our deployment, so stay tuned!

 In the meantime, check out the resources listed below for further reading.

+You can also find manifests with all the changes made in today's post in the [Azure-Samples/eShopOnAKS](https://github.com/Azure-Samples/eShopOnAKS/tree/week3/day3) repository.

 ## Resources